 Why working with a web developer takes your client projects to the next level

-The dilemma every designer recognizes
+The dilemma every designer recognises

 The pitfalls of building websites yourself

 When designers start building websites themselves, they often run into the same problems as their clients.
-They underestimate how much time it takes to technically put a Web site together properly.
+They underestimate how much time it takes to technically put a website together properly.

-You start with a beautiful design, but then come the technical challenges: How do you make it load fast?
+You start with a nice design, but then come the technical challenges: How do you make it load fast?
 Why doesn't it work well on mobile?
 How do you get it in Google?
 And what if something breaks?

 When passion turns into frustration